The 12 Chinese Astrology Signs and What They Mean for You

 For more than 2,000 years, the Chinese zodiac has played an integral role in Chinese culture.
 You may have heard that 2022 is the Year of the Tiger, but if you’re not familiar with Chinese traditions, you might not understand the significance of Chinese New Year and the Chinese zodiac system.
 While Western astrology is detailed, Chinese astrology is even more complex and nuanced, incorporating not just the 12 Chinese astrology signs but also the five Chinese zodiac elements—earth, metal, water, wood, and fire—and yin and yang energy.
 But let’s begin with the basics: What are the 12 Chinese astrology signs, how did they come to be, and what do they mean for your personality?
 And if you’re looking to learn more than just your animal sign, read up on the Lunar New Year, Chinese New Year food, and Chinese New Year traditions.

 What is the Chinese zodiac?

 What is my Chinese astrology sign, and what does it mean?

 Juleen (Zhuqing) Wang, Student Services Advisor for Montclair State University’s School of Business, grew up in Hangzhou, China.
 She loves to share Chinese culture and history with her students, and she also sometimes teaches Chinese language classes.
-As a native to China, she and her family always clung to the superstition of the Chinese zodiac.
+As a native of China, she and her family always clung to the superstition of the Chinese zodiac.
 “Nowadays,” she says, “[fewer] people care about it, but it’s still in people’s minds.”
 For example, zodiac traits and compatibility are often cited as reasons for why two people don’t get along. (“They’re a Tiger and an Ox—of course they’re fighting!”)